lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 The fields in AlgorithmIdentifier have the following meanings:

-* algorithm identifies the cryptographic algorithm with an object identifier.
+* `algorithm` identifies the cryptographic algorithm with an object identifier.

-* parameters, which are optional, are the associated parameters for the algorithm identifier in the algorithm field.
+* `parameters`, which are optional, are the associated parameters for the algorithm identifier in the algorithm field.

 The OIDs are: